mautrix/docs/bridges/general/troubleshooting.md

 You can create a separate database either using the `createdb` shell command that is usually included with Postgres, or the `CREATE DATABASE` SQL statement.

-For existing installations, you can use the flag suggested in the error message and hope that there are no table name conflicts in the future.
+For existing installations, you can use the CLI flag to ignore the error (see `--help`) and hope that there are no table name conflicts in the future.
 To use the flag in Docker, you'll have to override the startup command, either with a copy of the `docker-run.sh` script (which can be found in the bridge repo), or just the startup command (`python3 -m mautrix_$bridge -c /data/config.yaml --flags`).

 ## The `as_token` was not accepted
 This error means you either: